 Do you like easy dinner recipes?
 If you do, this Crustless Spinach Quiche is for you!
 If you have spinach, eggs, cheese and ONE onion, you can make this dinner recipe for tonight!
-You might think you don’t like crustless quiche, just try this recipe to be converted .
+You might think you don’t like a quiche without crust, just try this recipe to be converted .

 This post was originally published on February 4, 2015 and republished on October 10, 2018 with updated content, photos and a video.
 Thanks for watching and sharing.

 First of all, it’s easy.
 You can never go wrong with easy recipes, especially after a long day at work, bad weather or traffic.
 The basic ingredients for this recipe are spinach, eggs, cheese and ONE onion.
 That’s it!